FISCAL ACCOUNTS CLERK II

 Experience: Two years of experience reviewing, verifying, recording, adjusting and balancing financial transactions.

-- Six credit hours in accounting from an accredited college or university may be substituted for one year of the required experience.
+2. Six credit hours in accounting from an accredited college or university may be substituted for one year of the required experience.
+A copy of your college transcripts must accompany your application, if applicable.
+Transcripts may be unofficial.